Repository Summary

 multipanda_ros2

-A sim- and real Panda robot integration based on the ros2_control
+A sim- and real Panda robot integration based on the ros2_control framework

-repository in ROS2 Humble, specifically for the Franka Emika Robot (Panda).
+This project implements most features from the original franka_ros repository in ROS2 Humble, specifically for the Franka Emika Robot (Panda).

-from the company, who dropped the support for the Pandas.
+This project significantly expands upon the original franka_ros2 from the company, who dropped the support for the Pandas.

 Additionally, multi-arm mujoco simulation has been integrated, meaning you can now run the same controller on both simulated and real robots.

-The simulation is designed as a plugin to the mujoco_ros_pkg
+The simulation is designed as a plugin to the mujoco_ros_pkg.

-for simple robot setups (e.g. a Panda arm mounted on a mobile base).
+The current version relies on a fork of the repository, which implements the ros2_control plugin as well as a generic SystemInterface for simple robot setups (e.g. a Panda arm mounted on a mobile base).
 This means, you should install the fork, not the original repo, until the two have been merged.

 Work is ongoing to integrate FR3 into the architecture.